Statue of Kobe Bryant: History

 Kobe Bryant had spent his entire career with the Los Angeles Lakers since being drafted in the 1996 NBA Draft by the Charlotte Hornets before being traded to the team after being selected 13th overall.
 Eventually, he led the Lakers to seven NBA Finals appearances, winning five championships, two NBA Finals MVPs, one NBA MVP, and won two Olympic Gold Medals for the United States men's national basketball team.
 Bryant also made 18x NBA All-Star appearances while also being the NBA's scoring champion two times, winning the Slam-Dunk Contest once, making the NBA's All-Defensive First Team nine times, and making the All-NBA First Team eleven times.

 The statue honoring Kobe Bryant and his daughter Gianna Bryant received mixed reactions from fans shortly after its unveiling.

-Reception and criticism
+Typo Corrections and Updates

-Around one month after the statue's unveiling, fans outside of Crypto.com Arena began to spot multiple spelling errors on the sculpture.
+After the statue's unveiling, fans outside of Crypto.com Arena began to spot multiple spelling errors on the sculpture.
 The errors included misspelling of Toronto Raptors guard José Calderón as "Jose Calderson", misspelling of Los Angeles Lakers guard Von Wafer as "Vom Wafer", and the word "decision" misspelled as "decicion" in the sentence, "Coach's decision".
 Bryant's facsimile signature also read, "Kobe 24" despite him wearing his white No. 8 Lakers uniform on the statue.

-Some fans were disappointed by the statue, saying that the statue's face looked more like former NBA and NBA G League player Andre Ingram, and that the statue had a lack of detail.
-Others said that the statue was small, which they said was a "disrespect to Kobe."
-Fans also pointed out minor formatting errors on the base of the statue which displays many of Bryant's accomplishments throughout his 20-season-long career.

-The Los Angeles Lakers on March 11, 2024, announced their plans to correct and fix spelling errors and formatting errors on the statue, which were completed on April 9, 2024.
+The Los Angeles Lakers on March 11, 2024, announced their plans to correct and fix spelling errors and formatting errors on the statue.
+By April 9, 2024, the errors were corrected, and the "Kobe 24" facsimile on the Bryant No. 8 statue updated to simply read "Kobe".